Time Deposit Accounts

 - be a U.S. citizen or U.S. resident alien

-- live in one of the following states: Arizona, Colorado, Illinois, Kansas, Missouri, Nebraska, Oklahoma and Texas
+- live in one of the following states: Arizona, California, Colorado, Illinois, Iowa, Kansas, Minnesota, Missouri, Nebraska, New Mexico, Oklahoma, Texas, and Wisconsin

 - have a state ID, driver’s license, or learner’s permit.
 If you do not have these forms of identification, please contact a nearby branch for more information about forms of identification accepted in branch.